Morenayd/ai201-project4-provenance-guard/README.md

 ## Audit logging

-Every submission and appeal writes a structured event: in memory (served by `GET /log`) and as JSON Lines to `audit.log` on disk.
-Survives restarts.
-Each entry captures a timestamp (`created_at`), `content_id`, attribution result, combined confidence score, both individual signal scores, and whether an appeal has been filed (`appealed`, computed live so it stays accurate for entries written before an appeal existed).
+Every submission and appeal is logged ( `GET /log`) as JSON to `audit.log`.
+Each entry captures a timestamp (`created_at`), `content_id`, attribution result, combined confidence score, both individual signal scores, and whether an appeal has been filed.

 Example, 3 entries from a real run (submit content A, submit content B, appeal content B):